 The dangers of mattresses off-gassing are talked about far more now than when my husband and I got married and bought our first mattress in 2003.
 There was so much we just didn’t know as we spent hours agonizing over making the best decision.
 Fortunately, there are many options for natural and organic mattresses on the market today and I’ve done some of the leg work for you!
 Keep reading to see the list of natural mattress companies I’ve compiled over my years of research.

 My husband-to-be had waited to propose until he had his first job, and in fact, sharing that exciting news with me was the beginning of the proposal.
 We were just out of college, and he promised to provide and care for me as we began our lives together.

-I was applying for teaching jobs, but the market was bloated at the time, so in June when we had to nail down an apartment to live in after we got married, we were two very young adults with no jobs.
+I was applying for teaching jobs, but the market was bloated at the time, so in June when we had to nail down an apartment to live in after we got married in July, we were two very young adults with no jobs.

 I can still remember the exact place on the freeway when the call came in on my old Sprint flip phone with the broken arm.
 It was my eventual boss offering me a job at a Catholic school, teaching third grade.
 We had just left our umpteenth apartment complex of the week, a beautiful one that we knew was way out of reach for our current, ahem, salaries.

 I felt like the Holy Spirit Himself had buzzed, offering us a new lease on life.

 We leased a very inexpensive apartment, used rabbit ears and free dialup Internet through our university logons, and were overwhelmed with gratitude when we saw the final tally of our monetary wedding gifts.

 My husband didn’t end up getting a job until October, so our first few months of marriage were very simple and sparse.
 We used that wedding money to buy exactly two new pieces of furniture: a couch and a mattress.